 After you have logged in, you will find yourself in the project overview screen.

-From here, you can either create a new project, change existing projects, or start working on an already existing project.
+From here, you can either create a new project, change existing projects, or start testing out our already existing demo project.

 We already mentioned that Hasty uses machine learning to speed up the process of annotation.
 However, our AI tools are not available when you are starting a new project.
 For these tools to work, we first need you to create enough annotations manually so that we can generate a model.

-To activate the tools, you will need to complete either ten images (and set their status to "done" or "to review"), or in the case of the Class Predictor Assistant, create 25 annotations.
+To activate the tools, you will need to completely annotate either ten images (and set their status to "done" or "to review"), or in the case of the Class Predictor Assistant, create 25 annotations.

 After giving the model(s) some time to train, you will be able to start using our AI tools.
 Of course, suggestions might not be perfect from the beginning but the models will improve as you annotate more images.
 In our experience, annotating around 10 annotations per label class is generally a good rule-of-thumb for achieving useful results.